manpreet-singh-sf/fabric/docs/source/build_network.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Finally, let's bring it all down so we can explore the network setup one step at a time.
-The following will kill your containers, remove the crypto material and four artifacts, and delete the chaincode images from your Docker Registry:
+The following will kill ALL your containers(not just the ones created using BYFN), remove the crypto material and four artifacts, and delete the chaincode images from your Docker Registry:

 .. code:: bash